Cleaning is hard work that takes time, which is why so many of us are eager to hire someone to help.

 Keeping your relationship as clean as your home

-Changes to the house cleaner’s schedule, or yours
+Changes to the house cleaner’s schedule or yours

 Keeping in touch, even if you’re never in the same room

 Periodic check-ins are a good idea, whether or not you see each other during cleanings.
 This could be five minutes each week or a half hour (paid!) every few months.
 You can give feedback about what you appreciate about their work and if there’s anything specific you want to change going forward.
-(Note that if you’re requesting any additional tasks, like cleaning out your fridge, adjust their pay/hours accordingly.)
+Again, if you’re requesting any additional tasks, like cleaning out your fridge, adjust their pay/hours accordingly.
 Give them a chance to talk too, whether it’s to ask questions about a piece of furniture or request different cleaning supplies.

-Enjoy your professionally cleaned home
+Share appreciation for your professionally cleaned home